 While the giant resort hotels that once dominated the shoreline no longer exist, the hospitality ethos is still burning brightly, especially in the charming B&Bs the area is known for.
 Each of them have their own personality and style.

-Schroon Lake has perhaps the best beach in the Adirondacks, on the shores of lovely Schroon Lake, a minute's walk from downtown.
+The village of Schroon Lake has perhaps the best beach in the Adirondacks, on the shores of lovely Schroon Lake, a minute's walk from downtown.
 Their busy marina handles all kinds of boating needs — get out on the lake and go water skiing, fishing, sailing, and paddling.
+When the temperature and snow have begin to fall town doesn't close up.
+There's still plenty to do in winter, from alpine and cross-country skiing to fat biking and snowmobiling, that everyone in the family will be content with the wide range of winter activities.

 The art scene is another important part of the area’s heritage.
 Seagle Music Colony, the oldest summer vocal training program in the nation, provides wonderful musical entertainment, and visitors can see performers of all kinds at the Boathouse Theater and Schroon Lake Bandstand.

-The full events calendar runs summer into fall, with craft fairs, a regatta, and a wonderful Harvest Celebration at Gore Mountain.
+The full events calendar runs year-round, with craft fairs, a regatta, and a wonderful Harvest Celebration at Gore Mountain.
 Centrally located to many of the area's attractions, and with a nine-hole, par-36 public golf course built nearly a century ago, Schroon Lake is the place for a timeless era of enjoyment.
+In winter, the golf course transforms into a winter wonderland, complete with tubing and sledding.

 In many ways Schroon Lake is just as it was when the Adirondacks were first opened for visiting, but now it also has the latest hospitality and entertainment amenities.